 Speaking of discovery, you cannot travel to this part of Texas without visiting the Gault Archaeological Site, one of the largest and most important Clovis sites in North America.
 Though this site is on private property, you can arrange a tour with the Bell County Museum or the Williamson County Museum.

-Meanwhile, the Historic Stagecoach Inn Restaurant will be open again in the spring of 2017.
+Meanwhile, the historic Stagecoach Inn & Restaurant is now open again after a multi-year renovation.
 Check it out for everything that is “new” in this iconic establishment.

 Experience all the vibrant colors, beautiful vistas, and delectable flavors of Central Texas when you visit the inviting village of Salado.